gaspaonrocks/universal-node-router/readme.md

 in the controllers, AS LONG AS THE METHOD HAVE THE SAME NAME.

 IN DEVELOPMENT :
+ - [X] A better management of the context for the require
  - [ ] A config file to use custom method names
  - [ ] More tests to cover 100% of the code
  - [X] A better handling of request (GetCollection vs GetOne)